 “It is a tremendous honor to receive this award,” Dr. Hibbs said.
 “The proteins we work on are involved in everything from nicotine addiction, to schizophrenia, to Alzheimer’s disease.
 This generous financial award will allow us to tackle problems at the next level of complexity in the system we are studying.”

 Dr. Roberts, Assistant Professor of Neuroscience, came to UT Southwestern in 2013.
 He earned both undergraduate and graduate degrees at the University of Maryland College Park campus.
 Dr. Roberts’ research focuses on in vivo imaging of the brain, synaptic plasticity, systems neuroscience, and vocal learning.

-“Receiving the Klingenstein-Simons Fellowship is a great honor,” he said.
+“Receiving the Klingenstein-Simons Fellowship is great honor,” he said.
 “This award will be invaluable over the next three years as it will support new research avenues that may not have been otherwise possible.”

 The Klingenstein-Simons Awards support young investigators who are engaged in basic or clinical research that may lead to a better understanding of neurological and psychiatric disorders.

 Other former Klingenstein honorees at UT Southwestern from the Department of Neuroscience and the years they were selected are Dr. Jay Gibson, Associate Professor of Neuroscience (2002), and Dr. Jonathan Terman, Associate Professor of Neuroscience and Pharmacology (2006).